Who we are

 Technical Committee

-The Technical Committee, consists of two primary components:
+The Technical Committee comprises two primary bodies:

-Individuals who meet the eligibility criteria are encouraged to apply to join the TAC by submitting a curriculum vitae and a brief letter outlining their key experience and reasons for their interest in joining the TAC.
-If you are interested in joining either of our TACs, please visit our careers page.
+Individuals who meet the eligibility criteria are invited to apply for membership of the Technical Advisory Committee (TAC) by submitting a curriculum vitae and a brief statement outlining their relevant experience and reasons for seeking appointment.

 Submit in via Careers